jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If Match strikes a Defender does he *only* put -1 counters on someone, or does he do counters *and* strike simultaneously?

-A: When he strokes a
+A: When he strikes a Defender, his strike *is* the -1/-1 counters.
+If the negative counters take the Defender to 0 DEF, the defender is stunned.
+Otherwise, the counters are applied and the combat resolves as normal (including stri

 # [Mattie Franklin](http://vs.tcgbrowser.com/images/cards/big/WEB-011.jpg)
 *Set: Webheads*